-1.1 Santander Asset Management UK Limited ("SAM", "we", "us" or "our") (registered office at 287 St Vincent Street, Glasgow, G2 5NB) collects and uses certain Personal Data from the directors and staff of its institutional clients and entities with whom it enters into financial transactions, as well as from visitors to its website at www.santanderassetmanagement.co.uk (the "SAM Website"), each referred to within this document as "you" or "your".
-SAM is responsible for ensuring that it uses your Personal Data in compliance with data protection laws.
+1.1 Santander Asset Management UK Limited ("SAM", "we", "us" or "our") (office address at Floor 6, 2 Triton Square, London NW1 3AN) collects and uses certain Personal Data from the directors, officers, employees and/or beneficial owners of its clients, entities with whom it enters, or may enter, into financial transactions and other parties to which it contracts, or may contract, with for the provision of services and from visitors to its website at www.santanderassetmanagement.co.uk (the "SAM Website"), each referred to within this statement as "you" or "your".
+SAM is responsible for using your Personal Data in compliance with data protection laws.

 1.2 This statement sets out how SAM handles your Personal Data when you apply for or receive our products and services, commence a trading relationship with us or visit the SAM Website, including when and why Personal Data is collected, used and disclosed.